-Although the ordinary visitor is usually unaffected by the banditry and guerrilla war, Buddhist pilgrims and tourists have on occasion been robbed and few travellers spend much time here, which is a shame, because the region is a fascinating mix of religious history.
-Check the safety situation with your foreign office and the local press (http://www.patnadaily.com and http://www.bihartimes.com are good sources of information) before travel; state and tourist authorities tend to downplay safety concerns.
-Avoid the region during local elections, when tensions run high, and riots and violent crime are not uncommon.Read More
+Although visitors are usually unaffected by the banditry and guerrilla war, Buddhist pilgrims and tourists have on occasion been robbed and few travellers spend much time here, which is a shame, because the region offers a fascinating mix of religious history.
+Check the safety situation with your government’s foreign ministry and the local press before travel; local state and tourist authorities tend to downplay safety concerns.
+The region is generally best avoided during local elections, when tensions run high, and riots and violent crime are not uncommon.Read More